- Home

 - About WCAC

-- Community Pet Assistance
+- Community Support

 Paw Pantry

+Pet food can be picked up at WCAC from 10am until 12pm on the first Saturday and third Friday of each month.
 Dates and times are subject to change so, please check our calendar or social media to confirm.

 Pet Shelters